IMatheusPiresI/swift-chat/README.md

 ✅ Project created using MVC pattern.<br>
 ✅ Use Firebase Authentication for user access and change layout message. <br>
 ✅ Login and Register with Firebase. <br>
-✅ Messages in real time using Firebase Firestore Listenner for observer change in database and reply on app.
+✅ Messages in real time using Firebase Firestore Listenner for observer change in database and reply on app. <br>
-✅ Pchat is a group chat for all users created with Firebase.
+✅ Pchat is a group chat for all users created with Firebase. <br>
-✅ Interfaces, icons, and color palette created by Me using Figma.
+✅ Interfaces, icons, and color palette created by Me using Figma. <br>

 <h3 id="autor">🌁 Figma</h3>